jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 math: true
 ---

+In this post, we're going to start developing a digital modulator based on **Quadrature Phase Shift Keying**, or QPSK for short.
+For context, we'll start with a little history, and a little math.
+After that, we'll start getting into the nuts-and-bolts of how it all works.

+## Some Background

 Before transistors, everything in communications was analog.
 Modems were built by slide-rule wielding engineers with an almost magical ability to control voltages and currents on complicated circuit boards.

 The proliferation of integrated circuits in the 1950's and 1960's shook up the electronics industry.
 Engineers started thinking about how they could take advantage of this new digital paradigm to improve their existing product line, or maybe invent something completely new.

 Digital **Phase Shift Keying** (PSK) came from looking at analog phase modulation systems with a fresh set of eyes.

-In phase modulation, information is encoded in the phase of a high frequency carrier signal using specially designed circuits.
+In classic analog phase modulation, information is encoded in the phase of a high frequency carrier signal using specially designed circuits.

-Modern PSK modulation is very different.
+Modern PSK technology is very different.
 Most of the modem design work involves writing programs and algorithms that produce sequences of discrete-time digitial samples.
+While this tends to result in less power-efficient systems, you get the benefit of improved precision and flexibility.

-Converting these samples to a well-behaved analog signal is almost an after thought.
+Converting digital samples to a well-behaved analog signal is almost an after thought.
 Digital-to-analog conversion hardware is widely available, cheap, and pretty easy to use.

-You can be a communications engineer without knowing anything about circuit design.
-It's not a great idea, but it's possible.
+These days, it's possible to be communications engineer without knowing anything about circuit design or electronics.
+I'm not advocating for this, it's just reality.

-As a result, these systems tend to consume more power, but have the benefit of being extremely flexible and precise.

-In this post, we're going to develop the first stages of a PSK simulation.
-Like the engineers from the past, we'll start the process by looking at phase modulation.
+Even though PSK and phase modulation are engineered in different ways, the mathematical principles that they operate by are the same.

-## Phase Modulation
+## Phase Modulation to PSK

 If you crack open a communications book, you'll usually see phase modulation described mathematically like this